Project Details

 -

-address an organizational or sector need or issue that is meaningful for you and important to your organization, manager or sponsor
+address an organizational or sector issue that is meaningful for you and important to your organization, manager or sponsor

 -